 VARIOUS LOCATIONS, THE NETHERLANDS

 This October will see the fifth edition of the Dutch Sustainable Fashion Week, which will be held throughout the Netherlands.
 This year’s event focuses on the enormous amounts of waste produced by the apparel industry, with over 235 million kilos of textiles discarded in the Netherlands alone.
-For the duration of the fashion week sustainable shops, brands and designers will be demonstrating and discussing how textiles can be reused and how we can move towards a circular economy.
+For the duration of the fashion week, sustainable shops, brands and designers will be demonstrating and discussing how textiles can be reused and how we can move towards a circular economy.
 They will tell their stories through special events, such as guided fashion tours, catwalk shows, workshops and lectures.

 October 5–14, 2018